Goobergreve09/simple-logo-generator/README.md

 ## Usage

-Now that the necessary files and are applications installed, it's  time to generate the logo.svg In VS.code *Follow these steps*.
+Now that the necessary files and applications installed, it's  time to generate the logo.svg In VS.code *Follow these steps*.

 1. Right-Click on the javascript file titled *index.js* and click *Open Integrated Terminal*